Nicholas Legeros: Career

 Working primarily on a commission basis, Legeros has worked with a variety of clients for over 30 years.
 His work can be found at hospitals (Healing Waters (2001), Hudson Hospital in Hudson, Wisconsin), churches (We Dare Not Fence the Spirit (1993), Unity Unitarian Church in St Paul, Minnesota), universities (Father Terrance Murphy (2004), in conjunction with Paul Granlund, at University of St. Thomas in St Paul, Minnesota), city and local governments (Dreams of our Children (1989), at Lyton Park in St Paul, Minnesota), libraries (Cosgrove Memorial (1996), Cosgrove Community Library in Le Sueur, Minnesota), cemeteries (Ossuary at Roselawn (2007) Roselawn Cemetery in Roseville, Minnesota), corporate collections (Generations (2003), Lifetouch Headquarters in Eden Prairie, Minnesota), and a number of private individuals.
 Commissioned pieces allow Nick to create a piece that fits the vision or wishes of particular clients.
 Since 1992 Nick has held the position of President and C.E.O. of Nicholas Legeros Inc., his own business.
 For a map of public works in the Twin Cities, see below.

 Legeros taught throughout the Twin Cities prior to owning his own studio space.
-From 1981-2002 he was an Artist-in-Residence at the Minnetonka Center for the Arts in Wayzata, Minnesota.
+From 1981 to 2002 he was an Artist-in-Residence at the Minnetonka Center for the Arts in Wayzata, Minnesota.
 He has also been a faculty member of the art department at Breck School in Golden Valley, Minnesota (1993-1994), Community Faculty at Metropolitan State University in Minneapolis, Minnesota (1988-1993), and an instructor at the Edina Art Center (1988-1993).